MicrosoftDocs/visualstudio-docs/docs/deployment/installer-projects-netcore.md

 The **.NET Core Runtime...** option should be selected for console applications, **.NET Desktop Runtime...** should be selected for WPF/WinForms applications.

+>[!NOTE]
-Note: These items are present starting with the Visual Studio 2019 Update 7 release.
+>These items are present starting with Visual Studio 2019 Update 7 release.

 ## See also